 The son of Polish immigrants, Mark’s music derives a great deal of its experiential and aesthetic influence from his bicultural experience.
 Philosophically and spiritually, he is deeply influenced by the long history of Catholic mysticism and its profound meeting of east and west, and is always seeking the transcendent element in all of his work.

 “I often ask myself how, in a time of so much uncertainty and suffering, we can justify diverting valuable time, energy, and resources towards something so seemingly selfish as the high arts.
-As both a composer and person, the answer I find most poignant and relevant comes from the German philosopher Dietrich von Hildebrand, who wrote that Beauty “opens our hearts, inviting us to transcendence and leading us in conspectu Dei – before the face of God.”
+As both a composer and person, I find a poignant and relevant answer comes from the German philosopher who was at one point named one of the chief intellectual enemies of the Third Reich, Dietrich von Hildebrand.
+He wrote that Beauty “opens our hearts, inviting us to transcendence and leading us in conspectu Dei – before the face of God.”
 This thought encapsulates the aesthetic ideal that motivates me: to contribute to an art which is an antidote to the fundamental dehumanization and confusion of our times.
-While I hope to compose music that is equally satisfying intellectually and emotionally, Hildebrand’s categorization of aesthetic experience points to something beyond such surface concerns – past the fashionable concerns of much contemporary art – towards what John Tavener called “the renewal of that which always abides.”
+While I hope to compose music that is equally satisfying intellectually and emotionally, Hildebrand’s categorization of aesthetic experience points to something beyond such surface concerns – past the fashionable movements of much contemporary art – towards what John Tavener called “the renewal of that which always abides.”

 As a child of Polish immigrants, eastern European spirituality has come to resonate deeply with me, while the works of Polish composers from Chopin to Górecki are a part of my creative bedrock.
 I find little contradiction in my American roots, where the stark and sometimes brutal written word along with the individualism and transcendentalism of composers like Charles Ives have exercised an equal formative pressure on me…somewhere in the midst of this cultural clash and spiritual dialogue is where I find my own creative voice.